Multi-Winner Voting with Approval Preferences: Anonymity, Neutrality, and Resoluteness

 { {\multicolumn{3}{c}{\makecell{support monot.\\with / without\\add.~voters}}} }

-\subsection{Anonymity, Neutrality, and Resoluteness}
+\section{Anonymity, Neutrality, and Resoluteness}

-Anonymity and Neutrality are two of the most basic properties in the social choice literate~\cite{mayAxiomatic1952,arrow1963,moulinAxioms}.
+Anonymity and neutrality are two of the most basic properties in the social choice literature~\cite{mayAxiomatic1952,arrow1963,moulinAxioms}.
 Anonymity states that the identity of voters should not influence the outcome: it should be irrelevant whether voter $i$ approves $A(i)$ and voter $j$ approves $A(j)$ or vice versa.
 Formally, an ABC rule $\calR$ satisfies \emph{anonymity} if for all election instances $(A,k)$ with voter set $N$ and bijections $\pi:N\to N$ it holds that $\calR(A, k)=\calR(A\circ\pi, k)$.
-It is easy to see that all rules introduced in \Cref{sec:abc_rules} satisfy anonymity.
-A typical example of a voting rule that fails anonymity is any dictatorial rule (a rule considering only the preferences of a single distinguished voter, e.g., of voter~$1$).
+All but one rule introduced in \Cref{sec:abc_rules} satisfy anonymity; the exception is Greedy Monroe which uses a fixed tiebreaking order on voters.\footnote{If we defined Greedy Monroe so that it returns all committees that can result from some tiebreaking, then the rule would be anonymous.} A typical example of a voting rule that fails anonymity is any dictatorial rule (a rule considering only the preferences of a single distinguished voter, e.g., of voter~$1$).

 Neutrality is the counterpart to anonymity but applies to candidates: it states that all candidates should be treated equally.
 Formally, an ABC rule $\calR$ satisfies \emph{neutrality} if for all election instances $(A,k)$ with candidate set $C$ and bijections $\pi:C\to C$ it holds that $\calR(A, k)=\calR(\pi^*\circ A, k)$, where $\pi^*$ is the natural extension of $\pi$ to a bijection from $\powerset(C)$ to $\powerset(C)$ defined by $\pi^*(X)=\{\pi(c) : c\in X\}$ for each $X \subseteq C$.
 The rules that fail neutrality are usually those that require some form of tiebreaking.